paybara/factorio-belt-tracer/README.md

 # Belt Tracer mod for [factorio](https://www.factorio.com/)

-This is a simple mod for factorio to trace a belt through your spaghetti.
-Just hover over a belt (or pipe!) and press the hotkey (default: `SHIFT-H`).
-Press it somewhere else to clear the trace.
+This is a simple mod for factorio to trace a belt through your base.
+Just hover over a belt (or pipe!) and press the hotkey (default: `SHIFT-H` for "highlight").
+Press it again somewhere else to clear the trace.

-Only the belts *relevant to the selected belt* are traced.
-Meaning only belts whose items might pass through the belt you selected, or might have passed through it, will be traced.
+Only the belts whose items might pass through the belt you selected, or might have passed through it, will be traced.
 For example, it won't trace a branch upstream that went in a different direction.

 ## TODO before launch